signaldust/bunny-jit/README.md

 being the type of the function; we don't check this, we just typecast for you).
 See one of the tests (eg. `tests/test_add_ii.cpp`) for an example.

+Instructions expect their parameter types to be correct.
+Passing floating-point values to instructions that expect integer values or vice versa will result in undefined behaviour (ie. invalid code or `BJIT_ASSERT`; the latter will either call `assert` or <code>throw&nbsp;bjit::internal_error</code> depending on whether compiled with exceptions).
+Exceptions should not leak memory, but if you catch an exception, then you should assume that the throwing `Proc` (or `Module`) is no longer in consistent state.

+The compiler should never fail with valid data unless the IR size limit is exceeded.
+The limit is 64k IR instructions; we <code>throw&nbsp;bjit::too_many_ops</code>
+if compiled with exceptions, otherwise we `assert` as usual; note that instructions removed by DCE and renames/reloads generated during register allocation count towards this limit, so it can also happen during `compile()`, but if you're seriously worried about this limit, then Bunny-JIT is probably not the best choice for your use-case.
+As we do not expect to fail when used correctly, we do not provide other error reporting beyond generic `BJIT_ASSERT` (if you trap these in debugger though, the failure conditions should typically give a reasonable hint as to what went wrong).
+In practice, at this time it probably *will* `BJIT_ASSERT` on valid code in some cases;
+I'm working on test coverage, but please report a bug if you come across such cases.

+The type system is very primitive though and mostly exists for the purpose of tracking which registers we can use to store values.
+In particular, anything stored in general purpose registers is called `_ptr` (or simply integers).

 ### Env?

 `Proc` has a public `std::vector` member `env` which stores the "environment".